tinijs/router/README.md

 # TiniJS Router

+> [!IMPORTANT]
+> This previously experiment is wrapped up, moving forward the development will happen at <https://github.com/tinijs/tinijs/tree/main/packages/router>.

 The official router module for the TiniJS framework.
 It is currently under development.

 Another option for adding routes to a TiniJS app is using [@vaadin/router](https://github.com/vaadin/router).